Extracts location information from IP addresses by using 3rd-party databases. This command supports IPv4 and IPv6.

 - Syntax: prefix=<string>

-prefix=iploc_, the field names added to the events become
+prefix=iploc_the field names that are added to the events become

 iploc_lat, and so forth.